-This evaluation was prepared in consideration of data regarding the design, historical/associative, and contextual values within the City of Toronto.
-This evaluation determined that the property at 308 Morningside Avenue does not meet the criteria outlined in Ontario Regulation 9/06.
+This evaluation was prepared in consideration of data regarding the design, historical/associative, and contextual values within the former Borough of Scarborough and the City of Toronto.
+This evaluation determined that the property at 344 Morningside Avenue does not meet the criteria outlined in Ontario Regulation 9/06.
 Therefore, it does not retain cultural heritage value or interest.